AmranMamuye/ObjectDetectionRaspberryPi/README.md

 3. Install TensorFlow Lite dependencies and OpenCV

-I have created a bash script to install the dependencies.
+We have created a bash script to install the dependencies.
 Run:
 <pre><code class="language-plaintext">bash requirements.sh</code></pre>